VariantSync/Vatras/src/Framework/Properties/Soundness.lagda.md

 FiniteSemantics : (L : VariabilityLanguage) → Set₁
 FiniteSemantics L = ∀ {A} (e : Expression A L) → FiniteAndNonEmpty (≣ᶜ-setoid e)

--- record FiniteSemantics (A : Domain) (L : VariabilityLanguage) : Set₁ where
+-- record FiniteSemantics (A : 𝔸) (L : VariabilityLanguage) : Set₁ where
 --   field
 --     {-|
 --     Computes a lower bound of the number of variants described by a given expression.